davidlilek/evaluation_masterthesis/README.md

 * `20220406_TR_QC_summary_rerun_twopeptide.Rmd`
 * `20220406_TR_QC_summary_seconpeptides_rerun_twopeptide.Rmd`

-In this files the results are sumarized and plots created and arranged for master thesis in file `afterprocessing4masterthesis.R`.
+In this files the results are sumarized and plots created (number of proteins and relative standard deviation) and arranged for master thesis in file `afterprocessing4masterthesis.R`.

 LFQ intensities were compared and analyzed using `compare_lfqintensities.R`.

 ## UPS1

-Contains one Rmd for each evaluation method as described above resulting in 8 Rmd files. `20220406_TR_QC` refers to the LC-MS/MS sequence name.
+Contains one Rmd for each evaluation method as described above resulting in 8 Rmd files. `20220406_TR_QC` refers to the name of the LC-MS/MS sequence.
 The results are summarized in 4 Rmd files.

 * `UPS1_summary_rerun_secondpeptides_onepeptide.Rmd`